yazz/VisualJS/README.md

     <img src='http://gosharedata.com/gosharedata/images/screen%20shot%202017-07-07%20at%20073249.jpg' />
     </p>
 </div>
-Go Share Data lets you share SQL queries over an intranet.
-It supports MySQL, Oracle, Postgres, MariaDB for SQL queries.
-You can even view Excel and CSV files but you can't query Excel and CSV with SQL yet (coming soon)
+Go Share Data lets you search data on your intranet but creating nodes running on desktop PCs to form a network of data.
+The data types supported are:
+- MySQL
+- Oracle
+- Postgres
+- MariaDB
+- Excel
+- CSV
+- SqLite

 <br>